emon51/Portfolio-Website-Django/README.md

  Developed a personal portfolio website to showcase professional experience, skills and projects.

 ## Features
+- Visitors can sign up and log in to explore my site or visit as a guest without signing up or logging in.
-- Visitors can show my skillset, institution and contact details.
+- Visitors can view my skill set, educational background and contact details.
+- Visitors can log out after visiting, whether they signed in.

 - **Security:**
-  - Only I'm able to manage this site (e.g., add, update and delete something).
+  - Only I have access to manage the site (e.g., add, update, or delete content).